vega/vega-lite/site/docs/mark/geoshape.md

 }
 ```

-The `geoshape` mark represents an arbitrary shapes whose geometry is determined by specified GeoJSON shape data.
+The `geoshape` mark represents an arbitrary shapes whose geometry is determined by specified GeoJSON shape data that is [projected](projection.html) from geographical coordinates to pixels.

 Here are an example choropleth making use of `geoshape` marks: